matomo-org/plugin-PiwikDebugger/README.md

 ## FAQ

+__Where can I find those features?__

+Most of them are visible in the Admin/Settings area of Piwik under the section "Diagonse".
+The debug bar should be visible on the bottom of the page.
+In case it is closed there is an icon on the bottom left to open it.

 __How do I get to the terminal?__

 Open "Edit files", move your mouse to the left and a navigation will open where you can select the terminal.

+__Where is my ZIP file that I have generated in the file editor?__

+If the browser doesn't offer you to download the ZIP it'll be placed in `plugins/PiwikDebugger/libs/icecoder/backups`

+__When I edit a file in the file editor, where can I find an untouched copy of the file?__

+Before changing a file the first time we will generate a backup within the folder `plugins/PiwikDebugger/libs/icecoder/backups`

+__How can I restore all edited files?__

+Open the file editor and click on the menu entry "File => Restore all edited files"

 ## Changelog